 Your Pain May Have a Meaning

 Note that arm pain is never the only sign of anxiety.
-It's often a part of a larger anxiety problem, and occurs with other anxiety symptoms.
-Start our free 7 minute anxiety test to learn more about your anxiety and its treatments.
+It's often a part of a more significant anxiety problem and occurs with other anxiety symptoms.
+Start our free 7-minute anxiety test to learn more about your anxiety and its treatments.